scaleoutsystems/fedn/README.rst

 Deploying a project to FEDn Studio
 ===============

-Studio provides a managed, production-grade deployment of the FEDn server-side.
-With Studio you manage token-based authentication for clients, and are able to collaborate with other users in joint project workspaces.
-In addition to a REST API, Studio has an intuitive Dashboard that let's you manage FL experiments and visualize and download logs and metrics.
+Studio offers a managed, production-grade deployment of the FEDn server-side infrastructure.
+With Studio, you can manage token-based authentication for clients and collaborate with other users in joint project workspaces.
+In addition to a REST API, Studio features an intuitive dashboard that allows you to manage FL experiments and visualize and download logs and metrics, enhancing your ability to monitor and analyze federated learning projects.

 Follow this guide to `Deploy you project to FEDn Studio <https://guide.scaleoutsystems.com/#/docs>`__ .

 Making contributions